Fargo-Moorhead Beez

-The Fargo-Moorhead Beez was a professional basketball club based in Fargo, North Dakota that competed in the International Basketball Association beginning in the 1995-1996 season.
+The Fargo-Moorhead Beez was a professional basketball club based in Fargo, North Dakota that competed in the International Basketball Association (IBA) that began in the 1995-1996 season.
 They were the 1995-1996 and the 1997-1998 International Basketball Association champions.

 The team joined the Continental Basketball Association in 2001 when the IBA folded, along with IBA rivals, the Dakota Wizards and the Saskatchewan Hawks.
 In their one and only CBA season, the Beez made the playoffs and faced off in a best-of-5 series with the Dakota Wizards for the National Conference Championship.
 The Wizards, however, won the series 3-0 and went on to become the 2002 CBA Champions.
-The Beez folded that following summer.
+The Beez folded the following summer.

-Notable former players include Chris "Birdman" Andersen, Tony Dunkin, and Ime Udoka (Boston Celtics head coach).
+Notable former players include Chris "Birdman" Andersen, Tony Dunkin, and Ime Udoka (Houston Rockets head coach).